Highway Companion

 Highway Companion is the third and final solo studio album by American singer-songwriter Tom Petty.
 It was released on July 25, 2006, and charted at No. 4 on the Billboard 200 album chart.
 The album was produced by former Traveling Wilburys bandmate Jeff Lynne, who also produced Petty's highly acclaimed first solo album, Full Moon Fever, as well as the Heartbreakers' next album Into the Great Wide Open.
 Petty released the album through Rick Rubin's American Recordings label and Warner Bros.
 Records, where Petty has had a record contract since his second solo album, Wildflowers (which was produced by Rubin).
 The tracks "Saving Grace" and "Big Weekend" were released July 4, 2006 on the iTunes Music Store.
 It ended up being Petty's only album for American Recordings, as that label moved to Columbia Records distribution in 2007; Warner Bros retained the rights to Petty, eventually reassigning him to subsidiary label Reprise Records.

 A streaming version of the album was available on numerous websites before its release.
 The iTunes release of the album contained extras: a live version of "Saving Grace", the video for "Saving Grace" and an interactive media booklet.
 Petty stated in an interview that this would be his last solo album.

-Special Edition
+Special edition

-An expanded Special Edition of Highway Companion was released on June 5, 2007.
-This expanded edition included the original album unchanged, but added two new tracks and demos of "This Old Town" and "Big Weekend".
-The new tracks, "Home" and "Around the Roses", were recorded for the album in 2005, and were mentioned in Tom Petty's 2005 biography Conversations With Tom Petty, but remained unreleased before this edition.
+An expanded special edition of Highway Companion was released on June 5, 2007.
+This edition included the original album unchanged, but added two new tracks and demos of "This Old Town" and "Big Weekend".
+The new tracks, "Home" and "Around the Roses", were recorded for the album in 2005 and were mentioned in Tom Petty's 2005 biography Conversations with Tom Petty, but remained unreleased until this edition.
 The leatherette board packaging also includes two postcards.